alessio-gamba/Similarity_Intra_PS/README.md

 3. "PhenSer.txt"
 This file enlists OMIM Phenotypic Series (PS) with their associated diseases (with MIM code).
 This information is available on the OMIM site (www.omim.org) and the complete list of PS can be obtained upon request to OMIM team.
 For this reason the file is not provided here.
-The file must be formatted in 4 columns tab-separated, that are:
+The file must be formatted in 4 columns tab-separated: PS identifier, MIM identifier, Entrez identifier (of disease gene), Symbol.
-1. The PS identifier
-2. the MIM identifier
-3. the Entrez identifier of the gene associated to disease
-4. the Symbol of the Entrez.
 Here an example of the PS 174050 with its 3 associated diseases:

 PS174050	174050	5589	PRKCSH